intertect/intertect/src/content/lesson_3/part_2.md

 # Part 2: Decode (ID)
-Now that we have an understanding of how processor pipelining works, we'll move on to implementing the second stage: instruction decode!
-Similar to fetch, decode is typically represented by its two letter stand-in: ID.
-The decode stage takes the binary instruction and extracts out the information that is wrapped up in it, i.e. what instruction it is and its corresponding arguments.
+Now that we've covered the basic of processor pipelining and the Instruction Fetch stage, we'll move on to implementing the second stage: Instruction Decode (ID)!
+The instruction decode stage takes the binary instruction as read from memory and uses it to configure the rest of the execution.
+A real processor uses the output from the decode stage to read register from the register file, as well as set control lines to determine how the rest of the execution will work.
+Those control lines are stored in the latches and propagated forwards until they are needed.

-In other words, it determines whether the instruction is an R, J, or I type instruction and extracts the corresponding arguments from the binary accordingly (i.e. `$rt`, `$rs`, `$rd` and such for R instructions).
-In addition to this, however, all jump and branch instructions are performed in here.
+Despite sounding simple, there are a fair number of things that happen during the ID stage:

+1. The operation of the instruction is determined
+2. The registers are read from the register file
+3. Branches and Jumps are executed

 # Your Task
 This code will be nearly identical to what you were doing in the cases of the